reports of anti-Jewish violence, vandalism, harassment and intimidation logged

 Churches were important proponents of diversity and tolerance, often in

 concert with the Jewish community.
-The Uniting Church in Australia continues to explore ways of taking joint action with the Jewish community to
+The Uniting Church in Australia is continuing to explore ways of taking joint action with the Jewish community to combat

 multi-faith understanding since the start of the new millennium.
 Relations

-between the Anglican Church and the Jewish community also showed evidence of
+between the Anglican Church and the Jewish community also seemed to be

-Church and service organizations have been asserting moral leadership by
+Church and service organizations continue to assert moral leadership by

 refusing to allow racist and anti-Jewish groups to hire their premises and

 advising representatives not to share platforms with known extremists.
 As a

 result extremist anti-Jewish groups are experiencing increasing difficulty in

 finding premises in which to meet and in convincing respectable Australians to